Oneida County Youth in Governance Program

 LENGTH OF TERM:

-Youth members will serve a one-year term (August – February).
+Youth members will serve a half-year term (August 2026 – February 2027).
 There are no term limits, but returning members must re-apply.

 HIGH SCHOOL CREDITS: